 Goodgroove (released on Music Of Life) and Bad Young Brother (on the new Tuff Audio imprint via Phonogram) both reached the Top 20 in the first half of 1988.
-A debut album followed containing both hits called Bullet From A Gun, which charted at No.11 in the albums chart.
-His only other major chart success was in quite a different vein, as co-writer of the Anfield Rap, reaching No.3 in the singles chart for the Liverpool FC football team.
+A debut album followed containing both hits called Bullet From A Gun.
+This charted at No.11 in the albums chart.
+His only other major chart success was in quite a different vein, as co-writer of the Anfield Rap.
+That release reached No.3 in the singles chart for the Liverpool FC football team.
 He also worked with Eric B. & Rakim and the Cookie Crew.

 Sadly, little of his recorded output is available at present.
 However I did manage to find one track currently available.
 That being Derek B’s Urban Respray remix of Eric B. & Rakim’s Paid In Full.
 This is included on the classic Eric B. & Rakim album Paid In Full – Deluxe Edition.
 However you can watch/listen to it via YouTube below.